 If you are testing a newer version, select the name of the game you’d like to test and give your updated game a unique playtest name that will help you to recognize the test quickly.

-Uploading your game to PlaytestCloud
+Sharing your game with PlaytestCloud

 Here is where you upload your game to PlaytestCloud.
 You can test all mobile games, including native iOS and Android games but also games that run in a mobile web browser.